icpc/ccs-specs/Contest_API.md

 store with each event that changes the scoreboard, the new team scoreboard row.

+##### Group scoreboard

+By passing `group_id` with a valid group ID a scoreboard can be requested for the teams in a particular group:

+`/scoreboard?group_id=site1`

+Each group scoreboard is ranked independently and contains only the teams that belong to the specified group.
+If a client wants to know 'local' vs 'global' rank it can query both the group and primary scoreboards.

+A 4xx error code will be returned if the group id is not valid.
+Groups that are not included in the groups endpoint for the role making the request are not valid.

 #### Scoreboard format

 JSON elements of the scoreboard object.